NOMU: Neural Optimization-based Model Uncertainty: Discussion of the Desiderata

-\end{proof} In fact, Proposition~\ref{thm:GPsModelUncertaintyAtTrainingPoints} does not come as a surprise: Even if we only observe one training point~$(\xtr,\ytr)$ and ignore all our prior knowledge by using a flat \enquote{uninformative} improper prior $p(f(\xtr))\propto 1$, this results in $\sigmodel(\xtr)=\signoise(\xtr)$.
-Introducing additional information---e.g. observing more additional training points and introducing additional prior information (such as smoothness assumptions instead of a flat uninformative prior)--- typically reduces model uncertainty further.
+Thus, \eqref{eq:inductive_step_to_show} holds true for any $\xtr\in A^{m+1}$.\qedhere \end{itemize} \end{proof} In fact, Proposition~\ref{thm:GPsModelUncertaintyAtTrainingPoints} does not come as a surprise: Even if we only observe one training point~$(\xtr,\ytr)$ and ignore all our prior knowledge by using a flat \enquote{uninformative} improper prior $p(f(\xtr))\propto 1$, this results in $\sigmodel(\xtr)=\signoise(\xtr)$.
+Introducing additional information, e.g., observing more additional training points and introducing additional prior information (such as smoothness assumptions instead of a flat uninformative prior), typically reduces model uncertainty further.
 Thus, we believe that $\sigmodel(\xtr)\leq\signoise(\xtr)$ holds for most reasonable priors.

 Finally, note that Proposition~\ref{thm:ZeroModel UncertaintyAtTrainingPoints} and Proposition~\ref{thm:GPsModelUncertaintyAtTrainingPoints} hold true for \emph{every} prior respectively \emph{every Gaussian} process prior as long as there exists an $f$ in the support of this prior which explains the observed training points (even if this prior is strongly misspecified).
 For example this assumption is obviously fulfilled for the prior of Gaussian distributed weights of an overparameterized NN (BNN).